 In order for a defendant to be convicted of a crime, the Commonwealth has to establish he was criminally responsible (sane) at the time he committed the crime and is competent during the trial.
 While they both constitute mental health defenses, criminal responsibility and competency are distinct legal principles.
 An attorney who represents a mentally ill criminal defendant ought to consider whether his client lacked criminal responsibility, is incompetent, or both.
 Procedurally the defense attorney usually raises the issue first and the defendant is then examined by a mental health expert.
 The parties will then litigate whether the defendant has a valid mental health defense.
+To learn more about mental health defenses speak with an experienced Middlesex County criminal defense attorney at Spring & Spring.
+Call (617) 513-9444.

 Criminal responsibility examines a defendant’s state of mind at the time he allegedly committed the crime.
 If the defendant was either: (1) unable to appreciate the wrongfulness of his actions; or (2) understood his actions were wrong but was unable, due to mental illness or defect, to conform his behavior to the law, he was not criminally responsible for his actions.
 Lack of criminal responsibility is commonly known as not guilty by reason of insanity.
 Unlike competence, criminal responsibility cannot change with the passage of time because it is a snapshot of the defendant’s mental state at the time the crime was committed.